openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 Refer to [Advanced Users](doc/AdvancedUsers.md) for more information on openHAB Shelly integration, e.g. firmware update, network communication or log filtering.

-Also check out the [Shelly Manager](doc/ShellyManager.md), which
-- provides detailed information on your Shellys
-- helps to diagnose WiFi issues or device instabilities
-- includes some common actions and
-- simplifies firmware updates.

 ## Supported Devices

 | thing-type         | Model                                                  | Vendor ID |